reinator/tutorial_metabarcoding/_pages/polishing.md

 For such, you are going to compare some statistics for *H. fuciforms* **before** and **after polishing** after polishing, which has been done by the [GRIT](https://www.sanger.ac.uk/group/genome-reference-informatics-team/) Team at the Sanger Institute.
 All the files you will need are in `~/Share/iHemFuc1_data` subdirectories.
 The stats I want you to compare are:

 * Merqury completeness and QV
+    * Merqury has been run in advance by your instructors, so here you just need to collect the data.
     * Those files are located in the `before_polishing/merqury_before/` and `after_polishing/merqury_after/` subdirectories (remember that the parent directory is `~/Share/iHemFuc1_data`, so the complete path is, e.g., `~/Share/iHemFuc1_data/before_polishing/merqury_before/`)
 * General statistics
     * For that you will need to run the `asmstats` script for the FASTA (\*.fasta or \*.fa) files located at `before_polishing` and `after_polishing`: